Updated: January 22, 2021

 I’m young but I’m already tired of working as an employee.
 I already started reading books regarding business and financial matters.
 And still in the process of preparing myself physically, emotionally, and financially to indulge in business.

 As a starter can you give me a piece of advice on the path that I want to indulge with.

-My best advise: do your job well, because it’s what secures your “present” – but plan a future now.
+My best advice: do your job well, because it’s what secures your “present” – but plan a future now.

 Again, keep your job.
 Do good in it.
 Save money.
 Plan your actions.
 Take baby steps and know that every day is an opportunity to get closer to your goal.

 This concludes another edition of Reader Mail.
-Do you have any question about business, investments or personal finance that you’d like me to answer?
+Do you have any questions about business, investments, or personal finance that you’d like me to answer?
 Then just send me an email here.